-The FLSA requires employers to keep records on wages, hours, and other items, as specified in Department of Labor recordkeeping regulations.
+The FLSA requires employers to keep records on wages, hours, and other items.
 Most of the information is of the kind generally maintained by employers in ordinary business practice and in compliance with other laws and regulations.
 The records do not have to be kept in any particular form and time clocks need not be used.
 With respect to an employee subject to the minimum wage provisions or both the minimum wage and overtime pay provisions, the following records must be kept:

 Records required for exempt employees differ from those for nonexempt workers.
 Special information is required for homeworkers, for employees working under uncommon pay arrangements, for employees to whom lodging or other facilities are furnished, and for employees receiving remedial education.

 The Wage and Hour Division's authorized representatives conduct investigations and gather data on wages, hours, and other employment conditions or practices, in order to determine compliance with the law.
 Where violations are found, they also may recommend changes in employment practices to bring an employer into compliance.

 It is a violation to fire or in any other manner discriminate against an employee for filing a complaint or for participating in a legal proceeding under FLSA.
 Willful violations may be prosecuted criminally and the violator fined.
 A second conviction may result in imprisonment.
 Violators of the child labor provisions are subject to a civil money penalty for each employee who was the subject of a violation.

 Employers who willfully or repeatedly violate the minimum wage or overtime pay requirements are subject to a civil money penalty.

 Listed below are methods which FLSA provides for recovering unpaid minimum and/or overtime wages.